-Some recent mainstream discussions of the quality of Lion Feuchtwanger’s work, immortality and “the canon”:
+Some recent discussions of the quality of Lion Feuchtwanger’s work, immortality and “the canon” in mainstream media: